rocketbro/rocketbro.github.io/_posts/2025-01-13-cwc-chocolate-chip-cookies.md

 8. Preheat the oven to 375°F.

-9. Bake for 10-12 minutes.
-The edges should start to turn a golden brown.
+9. Bake for 12-14 minutes.
+The edges and tops should start to turn a golden brown.

 10. Remove from the oven and immediately transfer to a wire rack to cool cookies.